ICOS-Carbon-Portal/pylib/docs/modules.md

 #### Dobj.get(columns)
 Retrieve the actual data for the PID in Pandas DataFrame format.
-**Authentication is required**.
-The functionality is the same as [Dobj.data](#dobjdata), but you have the option to retrieve only selected columns (or variables) using a list of variables as an input argument.
+You have the option to retrieve only selected columns (or variables) using a list of variables as an input argument.
 Only valid and unique entries will be returned.
 You can see valid entries with [Dobj.colNames](#dobjcolnames) or [Dobj.variables](#dobjvariables).
 If columns are not provided, or if none of the provided variables are valid, or if you work with local data, the default DataFrame (with all columns) will be returned.
-Below, you will find two examples illustrating this process, one with preset authentication and one without.

-Example 1 *(preset authentication)*:
+Example:
 ```python
 from icoscp.dobj import Dobj